jstrassmayr/databricks_js_102/DLT - How, when, pros n cons.md

 - The DLT-engine: It is hard to know what is going on under the DLT-hood e.g. to know when a full recompute is done or not.
 - Vendor Lock-In: DLT is optimized for the Databricks ecosystem.
 Migrating to another platform could be complex.
 - You cannot use Delta Sharing with a Delta Live Tables materialized view or streaming table published to Unity Catalog.
+- The underlying files supporting materialized views might include data from upstream tables (including possible personally identifiable information) that do not appear in the materialized view definition.
+This data is automatically added to the underlying storage to support incremental refreshing of materialized views.
+Because the underlying files of a materialized view might risk exposing data from upstream tables not part of the materialized view schema, Databricks recommends not sharing the underlying storage with untrusted downstream consumers.
+For example, suppose a materialized view definition includes a COUNT(DISTINCT field_a) clause.
+Even though the materialized view definition only includes the aggregate COUNT DISTINCT clause, the underlying files will contain a list of the actual values of field_a.